Please, please stop.

 3. Bank account transfers are tough to reverse and even if you found out where the destination was, the jurisdiction of the united states may not apply.

 This can easily result in millions of dollars lost over a period of time or a big one all at once.

 Companies have been fooled by this type of scam A LOT!
 A prime example is our main wireless supplier, Ubiquiti.
 In 2014 the company lost NEARLY 50 MILLION dollars when a mid-level book keeper received an email to transfer many small sums of money to a bank in China.
 By the time the error was discovered, it was MONTHS later and the thieves have made off with almost all the money.

 All they had to do was read the website, build a dox and send an email.

 So for your companies safety, DO NOT put your contact information for your employees on your webpage.
-Just general departments like [email protected], [email protected], [email protected] or [email protected] instead of individuals names.
+Just general departments like accounting@, Service@, CEO@ or HR@ instead of individuals names.
 This will extremely reduce the amount of data hackers can get from your website and help protect your money from theft.
 Contact us for more best practices and how to look out for phishing and other common cyber scams.